 The City has purchased a new asset management software program, City Works[TM].
-This tool will be very useful to track stormwater system assets and develop an asset management plan for how and when the assets will be repaired or replaced in the future.
+This tool will be very useful to track stormwater system assets and develop an asset management plan for how and when the assets will be repaired or replaced in the future and how much it will cost.